Blog Posts

 Common myths about retainer hygiene

 Despite the importance of proper retainer care, numerous misconceptions persist about effective cleaning methods.
-One prevalent myth is that boiling water sanitises retainers effectively, yet this approach can actually warp the acrylic, making retainers unwearable [6].
+One prevalent myth is that boiling water sanitises retainers effectively, yet this approach can actually warp the acrylic, making retainers unwearable.
+Another common misbelief is that regular toothpaste works well for retainer cleaning.
+In reality, toothpaste contains abrasive agents that scratch retainer surfaces, creating additional hiding spots for bacteria.

 Professional-grade ultrasonic cleaners like the Sereclean Pod offer the most effective solution for thorough retainer sanitation.
-Its dentist-designed features, including the market's largest tank for multiple appliances and automatic temperature control to prevent warping, make it particularly suited for comprehensive retainer care, especially when used from the start of treatment to prevent deep stains and plaque buildup.
+Its dentist-designed features, including the market's largest tank for multiple appliances and automatic temperature control to prevent warping, make it particularly suited for comprehensive retainer care.

 Manual vs ultrasonic cleaning: what's more effective?